It’s time for ‘the talk.’

 We may not know the mind of a bee, but scientists have worked out that the presence of the following items increases the attractiveness of a hive.

-You can use this information in luring honey bees and increasing the likelihood of catching swarms by using a more compelling swarm attractant.
+You can use this information to lure honey bees and increase the likelihood of catching swarms by using a more compelling swarm attractant.

 1. The Use of Old Brood Comb